tilfinltd/aws-extend-switch-roles/README.md

 # AWS Extend Switch Roles

-Extend your AWS IAM switching roles for chrome extension
+Extend your AWS IAM switching roles by Chrome extension

 ## Configuration

+Click Browser button, edit your profile settings to text area in popup form and save.

 Support ~/.aws/config format and like ~/.aws/credentials